CrystalFerrai/ValheimMods/Sated/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.1.3

+* Removed the food timer bar feature because it breaks the UI after the latest game update.
+* Updated BepInEx version

 1.1.2

 * Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.